anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter02.rst

 **should**: Requirements that are marked as *should* are expected to be fulfilled by the reference architecture but it is up to each service provider to accept an implementation targeting this reference architecture that is not reflecting on any of those requirements.
 The same applies to *should not*.

-   RFC2119

 **may**: Requirements that are marked as *may* are considered optional.
 The same applies to *may not*.

 Reference Architecture Requirement
 ----------------------------------

 This is the reference implementation for OpenStack based RA.
-Please refer to `Reference Architectures:OpenStack Based:Chapter 02 - Architecture Requirement <../../../ref_arch/openstack/chapters/chapter02.md>`__ for the details of the RA requirements.
+Please refer to :doc:`Reference Architectures:OpenStack Based:Chapter 02 - Architecture Requirement <ref_arch/openstack/chapters/chapter02>` for the details of the RA requirements.

 The implementation should follow all the requirement identified in the RA chapter.

 Reference Implementation Requirement
 ------------------------------------